AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.3 LR Attributes Old and Result can only appear in the consequence part of a contract_case

+.. _etu-contract_cases-lr:

 .. centered:: **Static Semantics**

+.. _tu-contract_cases-03:

-#.
-A Contract_Cases aspect is an assertion (as defined in RM
-   11.4.2(1.1/3)); its assertion expressions are as described below.
+3. A Contract_Cases aspect is an assertion (as defined in RM 11.4.2(1.1/3)); its assertion expressions are as described below.
 Contract_Cases may be specified as an ``assertion_aspect_mark`` in an Assertion_Policy pragma.